HarrishElango/Plant-Watering-Arduino-Module/README.md

 ## Usage Instructions
 1. Download code file
 2. Open code file in Arduino IDE
+3. Plug Arduino board into computer.
-3. Verify and upload code file to Arduino board using corresponding port - May need to be changed depending on computer
+4. Verify and upload code file to Arduino board using corresponding port - Will likely need to be changed in depending on computer.
-4. Place moisture sensor into plant pot of choice
+5. Place moisture sensor into plant pot of choice
-5. Ensure that water pump is placed in an adequate source of water
+6. Ensure that water pump is placed in an adequate source of water
-6. Place hose from water pump into plant of choice
+7. Place hose from water pump into plant of choice
-7. Keep board powered for use
+8. Keep board powered for use

+## Identifying correct port for system
+When plugging in Arduino board, at the bottom right corner of the application, it will state which port the board is connected to.
+This will need to be changed in the code where you initialize the location of the board to ensure code is uploaded properly to the board.